1994–95 in English football: Diary of the season

 31 August 1994 – Newcastle United finish the first month of the league season as Premier League leaders with four wins from their opening four games, with defending champions Manchester United and newly promoted Nottingham Forest bracketed together as their nearest rivals and Liverpool and Chelsea three points behind with a game in hand each.
 With four teams going down this season due to the reduction of the Premier League from 22 clubs to 20, the relegation places are occupied by Everton, Leicester City, West Ham United and Coventry City.
 In Division One, Bryan Robson has made a perfect start to his managerial career by guiding Middlesbrough to the top of Division One after winning their first four games of the season.
 Oldham Athletic occupy second place – but for the first time in 100 years of the Football League's second tier the runners-up of the division will not gain automatic promotion.
 Due to a reorganisation of the Premier League and Football League for next season, the second to fifth placed teams in Division One will go into the playoffs, which are also currently occupied by Portsmouth, Millwall and Reading.
 The number of relegation places from Division One are unchanged – they are occupied by Derby County, Southend United, and West Bromwich Albion.

 1 September 1994 – Liverpool pay a club record fee of £3.6 million for Coventry City and Republic of Ireland defender Phil Babb.

 2 September 1994 – Liverpool further enhance their defence with a £3.5 million move for Wimbledon's John Scales.

 3 September 1994: Former Wolverhampton Wanderers and England captain Billy Wright dies of cancer aged 70.
 On the same day, his former club draw 1–1 draw with Sunderland at Roker Park in Division One.
 Middlesbrough remain top of Division One despite dropping points for the first time this season in a 1–1 draw at Watford.
-The biggest scoreline of the day in that division is Bolton's 4–0 win over Stoke at Burnden Park.
+The biggest scoreline of the day in that division is Bolton Wanderers's 4–0 win over Stoke City at Burnden Park.

 6 September 1994 – Dean Holdsworth – dismayed by the departures of John Fashanu and John Scales over the past two months – submits a transfer request at Wimbledon, who strip him of the club captaincy, awarding it to Vinnie Jones.

 9 September 1994 – Romanian World Cup midfielder Gheorghe Popescu signs for Tottenham Hotspur in a club record £2.9 million deal from PSV Eindhoven.